Website Manager

 • Once the season begins, there is one practice (usually on a weeknight) and one game (typically on Saturdays) per week.

-AA - Coach/Player Pitch Division
+AA - Coach/Player Pitch

 The AA Division is primarily composed of 8 and 9-year-olds (league age) and serves as the next step for players graduating from A baseball.
 It’s the last division where players are not divided by skill level through assessments.
 Here are the key points about this division:

-1. Player Age:
+1. Player Age

 • The AA Division includes players who are primarily 8 and 9 years old.